-After a swim in the sea we rested 1 hour and had dinner (which was excellent).
-Afterwards, we hiked up to the monument and the top of the hill behind it where we had a great view over the archipelago.
+After a swim in the sea, we rested for 1 hour and had dinner (which was excellent).
+Afterwards, we hiked up to the monument at the top of the hill where we had a great view over the archipelago.

 Pensar to Korpoström

 The next day Caj’s phone was ringing and woke us up.
 We packed our stuff and cycled to the nearby harbor on the other end of the island where we landed the day before.
 At the harbor was also the collection site for trash and a small hut with the timetable of the ferry.

 Caj said that it’s a good idea to make a reservation with the ferry beforehand as it may not operate if there are not customers.

 The ferry was again free of charge and once on board, we had our breakfast and a cup of tea which was available for 1 EUR on board.